EYO-07/QtRogueLike/README.md

 This game was designed to be difficult and with no leveling system, the items, strategies and the skills will help defeat powerful foes.
 Choose your opponent carefully.

+Mainly developed using A.I. assistance (Grok, ChatGPT, Copilot) and a single human brain cell.

 ![](poster.png)